GoogleChrome/web.dev/src/site/content/en/blog/eyedropper/index.md

   `open()` only resolves to a color value in response to a user action (clicking on a pixel).
 So the eyedropper cannot be used in the background without the user noticing it.
 - To help users notice the eyedropper mode easily, browsers are required to make the mode obvious.
-  This is why the normal mouse cursor disappears after a short delay and the big magnifying glass appears instead.
+  This is why the normal mouse cursor disappears after a short delay and the dedicated user interface appears instead.
 There's also a delay between when the eyedropper mode starts and when the user can select a pixel to ensure the user has had time to see the magnifying glass.
 - Finally, users are able to cancel the eyedropper mode at any time (by pressing the <kbd>esc</kbd>